Effective User Interviews

 To conduct interviews, we need interviewees.
 I realize how dumb that sounds, but finding interviewees is honestly one of the hardest parts of user research.

 We need to find willing participants.
 One great way to jumpstart your pool of interviewee candidates is to start with family, friends, and colleagues as initial interviewees, and to ask them to refer others to you.

 As you expand your pool outward, you might find that you need to offer monetary incentives, especially if your particular user base is niche and if their time is extremely valuable.

-For example, if you’re looking to ship a productivity app for , you probably need to incentivize to come take your survey.
+For example, if you’re looking to ship a productivity app for writers, you probably need to incentivize them to come to take your survey.
 Generally speaking, you’ll want to consider your users’ compensation, then provide 1.5x that compensation for their time.

 Here’s a concrete example.
 Say that you’re looking to speak with accountants for 30 minutes, and you know that accountants generally make $35/hour.
 They would normally make $35 x 0.5 = $17.50 in 30 minutes.
 You’ll want to offer 1.5x that, so $17.50 x 1.5 = $26.25.
 Round that up to $30 per interviewee.

 As you look for participants, consider both unpaid and paid channels.
 Unpaid channels include word-of-mouth and postings, though note that you probably need to offer a reward to participants if you post online.
 Paid channels include social media, mailing lists, and newspaper ads.